What are the responsibilities of child support?

 How much does it cost?

-- If you are receiving cash or Medicaid assistance, there is no cost for our services.
+- If you are receiving TANF assistance, there is no cost for our services.

-- If you are not on assistance, a one-time $20.00 fee is required.
+- If you are not on assistance or are receiving Low Income Child Care, a one-time $20.00 fee is required.
 A case can be opened by either party.

 Where can I find further information on child support enforcement?